-All COPE and climbing facilities are properly installed and inspected in compliance with the policies of the Boy Scouts of America; Association for Challenge Course Technology Standards; and other governing jurisdiction regulations.

-- A. Program sites on BSA property are located where access is controlled or monitored and warning signs are posted. - B. The COPE course, climbing area (natural and/or constructed), bouldering walls, and portable climbing structures are properly inspected annually by members of the council. - C. All COPE course and artificial climbing structures shall receive a professional inspection pursuant to ANSI/ACCT Standard 03-2019, Chapter 1, Sections B.1.2 and B.2 annually. - 1.
-This inspection shall be documented by a written report. - 2.
-The council shall prepare a written response to the inspection report within 60 days setting forth a schedule to correct any deficiencies. - A council or camp may not operate a COPE or climbing course element after a professional inspection finding of an imminent life safety deficiency until the deficiency is corrected and the correction is approved by a qualified person. - D. Portable challenge structures (e.g., portable climbing walls, portable challenge courses) shall be set up, operated, maintained, inspected, and recertified according to manufacturer's recommendations. - All custom fabricated portable challenge structures shall receive an acceptance inspection pursuant to ANSI/ACCT Standard 03-2019, Chapter 1, Section B.1.1 and B.2 prior to use. - 2 All custom fabricated portable challenge structures shall also comply with Specific Requirement C. - E. Climbing bolts and hangers installed on BSA property must have written council approval and have been properly installed and inspected twice annually by a qualified person and be specifically designed for climbing purposes.
-Pitons are never used in BSA climbing. - F. All newly constructed COPE and climbing facilities must have an initial acceptance inspection pursuant to ANSI/ACCT Standard 03-2019, Chapter 1, Section B.1.1 and B.2 prior to use.
+Applies to: STANDARD: All COPE and climbing facilities are properly installed and inspected in Camp compliance with the policies of the Boy Scouts of America; Association properties for Challenge Course Technology Standards; and other governing jurisdiction regulations.
+Day camp SPECIFIC REQUIREMENTS OF THE STANDARD: A. Program sites on BSA property are located where access is controlled or monitored and warning signs are posted.
+Short-term B. The COPE course, climbing area (natural and/or constructed), camp bouldering walls, and portable climbing structures are properly inspected annually by members of the council.
+C. All COPE course and artificial climbing structures shall receive a professional inspection pursuant to ANSI/ACCT Standard 03-2019, Long-term camp Chapter 1, Sections B.1.2 and B.2 annually.
+1. This inspection shall be documented by a written report.
+2. The council shall prepare a written response to the inspection report within 60 days setting forth a schedule to correct any deficiencies.
+3. An element of a COPE or Climbing course which receives an inspection finding of an imminent life safety deficiency may not be operated until the deficiency is corrected and the correction is approved by a qualified person.
+D. Portable challenge structures (e.g., portable climbing walls, portable challenge courses) shall be set up, operated, maintained, inspected, and recertified according to manufacturer's recommendations.
+1. All custom fabricated portable challenge structures shall receive an acceptance inspection pursuant to ANSI/ACCT Standard 03-2019, Chapter 1, Section B.1.1 and B.2 prior to use.
+2 All custom fabricated portable challenge structures shall also comply with Specific Requirement C. E. Climbing bolts and hangers installed on BSA property must have written council approval and have been properly installed and inspected twice annually by a gualified person and be specifically designed for climbing purposes.
+Pitons are never used in BSA climbing.
+F. All newly constructed COPE and climbing facilities must have an initial acceptance inspection pursuant to ANSI/ACCT Standard 03-2019, Chapter 1, Section B.1.1 and B.2 prior to use.
 BSA requires an independent qualified person conduct this inspection.

-A COPE/climbing course or portable challenge structure should receive at least the following inspections annually under NCAP: a precamp/postcamp inspection by the council; an annual professional inspection under the ANSI/ACCT Standard 03-2019, and an annual NCAP inspection (this will occur at least twice if the program is located at a long-term camp-once by the council and once by the zone).
+A COPE/climbing course or portable challenge structure should receive at least the following inspections annually under NCAP: a precamp/postcamp inspection by the council; an annual professional inspection under the ANSI/ ACCT Standard 03-2019, and an annual NCAP inspection (this will occur at least twice if the program is located at a long-term camp-once by the council and once by the zone).
 Some states may regulate zip lines or other COPE course elements as amusement rides, which may also require an inspection.
 Councils are responsible for ensuring compliance with all state and local laws.